maki-chan/pthfree/README.md

 in the configuration file.

 **PRO TIP:** pthfree is best run as a cron job on your seedbox (or another suitable server).

+**PRO TIP 2:** pthfree is able to provide you with notifications via all its notification APIs at once if you switched all of them on!

 One last thing: The --*format*-only switches are not stored in the configuration, so if you used `pthfree --flac-only` the last time, the next run with only `pthfree` will download every freeleech torrent, including MP3 files.